 “Think of the tax breaks.”

-who will believe God is talking to you through your computer?
-This generation knows magicians don’t cut ladies in
+believe God is talking to you through your computer?
+This generation knows magicians don’t cut ladies in half.
+This

-half.
-This generation, for years, has both mentally and physically interacted with video games.
-This generation doesn’t
+generation, for years, has both mentally and physically interacted with video games.
+This generation doesn’t even believe in

 Roach sank into his chair and scowled.
 “You’re no fun.”

 “Here’s a question for your deity,” Ladesque said.
 “Dear God, what was my mother’s maiden name?
 Game’s over Roach.